 - Conducts heat and electricity well

-Whether your collections are numismatic, military or scientific, you probably have metal in your collection.
-It is essential to care appropriately for metals in your collections to protect them degradation and damage.
+It’s essential to care appropriately for metals in your collections to protect them from degradation and damage.

-Metals may be more durable than textiles or other museum items, but displaying and storing them nevertheless comes with complications.
+Metals may be more durable than textiles or other museum items but displaying and storing them can come with complications.
 Even the hardest metals can be physically damaged by inappropriate treatment.

 Metal can corrode when exposed to unfavourable conditions.
-How the item undergoes this deterioration depends on the type of metal or alloy or if any protective measures are in place.
+Depending on the type of metal, deterioration can present in different ways.

 Most common metals develop a coating of metal oxide called the patina.
 This starts as a transparent layer and can become more visible as it thickens.
 Don’t remove this regularly as it protects the metal from corrosion.
 It can even increase the value of a metal depending on its appearance.